Sephiroth (Final Fantasy): In Final Fantasy VII

 His plan to become a god is based upon his belief that he can merge with the Planet's Lifestream, taking control of it and the Planet itself.
 To do so, he must summon Meteor, a destructive meteorite entity from outer space capable of catastrophically damaging the Planet.
 At this point, the Lifestream will flow to attempt to heal the injury, allowing Sephiroth to merge with it and its Spirit Energy.
 Despite appearing multiple times throughout the game, it is revealed that Sephiroth's physical body is sealed in the Northern Crater.
 The Sephiroth Cloud and his allies fought were parts of Jenova's body taking on his appearance and remotely controlled by Sephiroth from the Planet's core.
 In the game's final battle, Sephiroth takes on two final forms.
 The first is called Bizarro Sephiroth, which is known as Libath Sephiroth (リバース・セフィロス, Ribāsu Sefirosu) in the original Japanese version, meaning "The Core of Sephiroth" or "Sephiroth's Core" in Hebrew (ליבת ספירות).
 The second is called Safer Sephiroth, which is known as Seifa Sephiroth (セーファ・セフィロス, Sēfa Sefirosu) in the original Japanese version, meaning "Final Sephiroth" or "The Last Part of Sephiroth" in Hebrew (סיפא ספירות).
 After his defeat, Sephiroth reappears only to Cloud as an apparition, and the exhausted duo fight once again.
 Cloud eventually wins the fight and kills Sephiroth via stabbing him with his sword.
-Defeated, he laments on his loss because exploding into small beams of light which fade away.
+Defeated, he laments on his loss before exploding into small beams of light which fade away.
 With Sephiroth dead, Aerith's prior magic deflects the meteor towards only Midgar, shielding the rest of the world from its impact.
 Many years later, Midgar is shown to be healing, possibly being able to be saved in the years to come.